-- The area between the two blue lines represents stocks where there is relative alignment between our approach to measuring valuation and traditional metrics.
+- The area between the two yellow lines represents stocks where there is relative alignment between our approach to measuring valuation and traditional metrics.

-- The area above and left of the top blue line represents stocks that the market perceives as having unattractive valuation using a traditional approach but that our approach identifies as attractively valued.
+- The area above and left of the top yellow line represents stocks that the market perceives as having unattractive valuation using a traditional approach but that our approach identifies as attractively valued.

 While most stocks fall within the bands, there are hundreds of stocks where our approach and the traditional metric disagree.

 Implications for Active Management

 Valuation is an important input to our Systematic team’s investment decision-making process, but we believe it needs to be integrated with a stock’s fundamentals, the stock’s market sentiment, and how combinations of stocks can be integrated into a well-diversified portfolio.